Should You Set Up a Charitable Remainder Trust? [2022 Update]

 Suppose you’re interested in helping support a charitable cause and you have an appreciated asset or retirement asset that could be used to make a gift to the charity.
 In this case, a CRT might be a wise decision for you.

 How does a CRT help with taxes?

 With the two types of assets mentioned above, if you were to sell or access them yourself, you could incur substantial tax obligations.
 A CRT helps address these taxation issues.
-First, the donor can shift the taxable consequences for selling the appreciated asset or accessing retirement funds to the CRT (which itself pays no taxes).
+First, the donor can shift the taxable consequences for selling the appreciated asset or accessing retirement funds to the CRT (which pays no taxes).

-For example, if you own an asset with a low-cost basis (such as stocks, bonds, mutual funds, real estate, etc.) and sell it outright, you would realize a capital gain in the year of the sale.
+For example, if you own an asset on a low-cost basis (such as stocks, bonds, mutual funds, real estate, etc.) and sell it outright, you would realize a capital gain in the year of the sale.
 However, the same low-basis asset can be gifted to a CRT.

 Even if the CRT sells the asset as soon as it is received, no capital gains are realized by the trust immediately.
-They are instead spread among a number of years to the people receiving income from the CRT.
+They are instead spread over a number of years to the people receiving income from the CRT.

 Thus, when the donor begins receiving income from the trust after the gift, he or she has effectively converted a taxable asset to an income stream for him/herself without having to pay the full capital gains tax bill in one year.

 Additionally, using retirement accounts (IRAs, 401(k)s, 403(b)s, etc.) to fund a CRT after a donor’s death can be a tax-efficient way of making the initial gift into the CRT.
 While an individual who receives money from a retirement account has to include all retirement distributions in their ordinary income in that tax year, a CRT does not realize the same tax obligation.